Should I Share this Translation? Evaluating Quality Feedback for User Reliance on Machine Translation: Limitations

-The scope of our study is limited to the current experimental setup.
+\paragraph{Limited scope.} The scope of our study is limited to the current experimental setup.
 While we focus on the English-Spanish language pair, motivated by Spanish being the most widely spoken non-English language in the United States \citep{census_languages_2022}, our findings may not generalize to other language pairs.
-For consistency and fair comparison, we use the same model (\textsc{LLaMA-3 70B}) to generate both LLM explanations and QA table feedback, and the same MT system (Google Translate) to produce backtranslations and the backtranslated MT outputs used in QA generation.
+For consistency and fair comparison, we use the same model (\textsc{LLaMA-3.3 70B}) to generate both LLM explanations and QA table feedback, and the same MT system (Google Translate) to produce backtranslations and the backtranslated MT outputs used in QA generation.
 Our evaluation is also limited to four types of quality feedback: error highlights, LLM explanations, backtranslation, and QA table.

-This leaves open important questions around the effectiveness of other feedback types and combinations, which we leave to future work.
+Moreover, we intentionally focused on a single domain (communicating COVID-19 protocols) and a specific user population with specific language background in order to ensure that our study reflects realistic decision-making scenarios.
+This controlled setting helped participants better operationalize the notion of shareability and limited potential confounding factors in the study.
+We believe the core findings ought to generalize to other language pairs since MT quality was not a major factor, and possibly other domains with similar notions of shareability.

+Understanding the effect of quality feedback on MT reliance across a wider range of contexts is an important direction of future work.
+For instance, the doctor-patient setting represents a valuable use case where the doctor as a user of MT has more consideration and technical expertise in deciding whether MT outputs are shareable.
+Another example could be dialogues, where additional rounds of human and automatic feedback is possible.
+We view our study as a foundational step toward more extensive future research in this area.

+\paragraph{Use of synthetic dataset.} While our study aimed to simulate a realistic decision-making scenario, the MT outputs themselves are drawn from a synthetically constructed dataset \textsc{ContraTICO}.
+This design choice allowed us to systematically control for specific error types and severity levels.
+However, we acknowledge that these errors may not fully capture the complexity and variability of naturally occurring MT errors.